apaladiychuk/cognix/ReadMe.md

 [![Watch the video](https://img.youtube.com/vi/artdJFEdjqw/0.jpg)](https://www.youtube.com/watch?v=artdJFEdjqw)

-## `Our Main Focus`
+## `Converting knowledge to textual format
-Our main focus at the moment is to convert any sort of knowledge in textual format so that it can be fed into a vector database.
+A crucial aspect of any RAG is to convert any sort of knowledge in textual format so that it can be fed into a vector database.
 With this in mind, we are working on:
 - Connecting various data sources
 - Extracting textual information from an increasing number of file types